ChristianKohler/Homepage/content/posts/2019-12-15-ng9-providedin-any/index.md

 'Any' is very helpful to make sure a service is a singleton within module boundaries.
 It's a robust alternative to 'root' to make sure the individual modules don't have a side effect on each other.

 All in all a very welcome feature 🥳

+👆 If you like the article follow me on [twitter](https://twitter.com/kohlerchristian) 🙌